madzonga/twitter-clone/README.md

 - Redis is not running: Ensure Docker is running and that the Redis container is up.
 Use docker ps to verify the container is active.
 - Cannot connect to Redis: Check if Redis is accessible at localhost:6379.
 Ensure no firewall or network issues are blocking the connection.

+## 7. Special features

+- For scalability and performance, the create tweet controller goes through a queue (Redis) to ensure our application can handle requests async.

-## 7. Future features to look forward to
+## 8. Future features to look forward to

 - Multimedia Support: Allow users to upload and share multimedia content such as images, videos, and GIFs with integrated previews.
 - Direct Messaging: Add a private messaging feature allowing users to communicate directly with each other.